-When an LLC has only one member, the federal taxation defaults to the entity being totally disregarded for tax purposes, and thus the single member LLC, unless it elects otherwise, is taxed as a sole proprietorship.
+When an LLC has only one member, the federal taxation defaults to being totally disregarded for tax purposes, and thus the single member LLC, unless it elects otherwise, is taxed as a sole proprietorship.

-The term “disregarded entity” sounds like it would be something bad, but a new small business that forms as a single member LLC can enjoy the financial and liability benefits of having the entity, but does not have to deal with complex oir expensive tax reporting.
+The term “disregarded entity” sounds like it would be something bad, but a new small business that forms as a single member LLC can enjoy the financial and liability benefits of having the entity, but does not have to deal with complex or expensive tax reporting.
 Generally this is a good way to start.

 But if two or more people are members of the LLC, the entity can no longer be “disregarded for tax purposes”.

-Unless the multi-member LLC officially elects otherwise, they way it is taxed defaults or a “partnership”.
+Unless the multi-member LLC officially elects otherwise, they way it is taxed defaults to a “partnership”.
 Partnerships must file form 1065 (that’s the form number for a partnership tax return) each year on the federal level.
 There may also be state income tax filing requirements depending on the state in which the entity is formed and also the state(s) in which the entity does business or operates.

 Partnership income taxes

-Partnerships generally pass through income and expense items to their partners according to share.
+Instead, they generally pass through income and expense items to their partners according to share.